jlggross/codar.me/nodejs-intro/README.md

 6. Put docker image up with `$ docker-compose up -d`.
 You can check running containers with `$ docker ps -a`

-7.We run our server `$ node index.js` and can access it in the browser through http://localhost:8080/
+7. We run our server `$ node index.js` and can access it in the browser through http://localhost:8080/

 Resume: We put up a docker container with mongodb running and configured mongoose to access it.
 In the server we first inserted a piece of data to the mongo database and later we read this information and send it to the front-end user (browser).